 If you have an idea for a feature, you can discuss this on the forum or better please open a ticket on the GitHub issue tracker (You need a free account there).

 Note: Opening a ticket will be considered as a suggestion and the developers can't guarantee if and when it will be done.
 Please understand that a feature might be important to you but not necessarily to us.
 Sadly we need to be picky what we work on as we don't have unlimited time and resource.

 If possible please investigate and consider to create it as 3rd party plugin for example.
 This is very welcome.
 You can discuss everything on the forum of course.

 We can't do everything ourselves especially specific requirements.
 Therefore we welcome any third party theme or plugin.
-Of course it is assumed that you have some knowledge of general web techniques and have read specifically theming tutorial, developer coding guidelines and other related articles on our user guide section.
+Of course it is assumed that you have some general knowledge of web techniques and have read specifically theming tutorial, developer coding guidelines and other related articles on our user guide section.
 Please follow these recommendations as we otherwise might not add your theme or plugin to the extensions section.

 - Be sure to use the most recent Zenphoto release.Best is to also test the current support build to be safe for the next release, too..

 - Also if your theme supports specific plugins or requires special settings to run as expected.